vives-iot-applications-2019/smart-campus/docs/README.md

 `--resource`

 >The controller will contain a method for each of the available resource operations – index(), create(), store(), show(), edit(), update(), destroy().

+## Add Room routes resource

+Next, you may register a resourceful route to the controller (in `routes/web.php`):

+>`Route::resource('rooms', 'RoomController');`

+This single route declaration creates multiple routes to handle a variety of actions on the resource.
+The generated controller will already have methods stubbed for each of these actions, including notes informing you of the HTTP verbs and URIs they handle.

+You may register many resource controllers at once by passing an array to the resources method:

+>`Route::resources(['rooms' => 'RoomController']);`